Confidentiality & Medical Records

 If you would like more information on how your data is shared please talk to us.

 All requests for information should be made to the Practice Manager by email or by post.
 We may ask for the reason for the request and are entitled to challenge the reasonableness of some requests, but we will work positively with anyone requesting information to help clarify what is required and whether the Practice can meet the request.
 In cases where hard copies of info is required, charges will be made to cover the costs of copying, printing and postage.
 A lot of information is available for free on this website or in hard copy form on our reception desks so we encourage you to check those resources first.

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the Practice Manager and may be subject to an administration charge.
 No information will be released without the patient's consent unless we are legally obliged to do so.

-Access to medical records leaflet
+Access to Medical Records leaflet May 2018

-Access to medical records request form
+Access to Medical Records request form May 2018

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 To pursue a complaint please contact the Practice Manager who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.